The wiki is being retired!

 - Expected graduation date:

-- Most students have some time off planned during GSoC.
-Do you have any vacations?
+- What are your other time commitments?
+Do you have a job, classes, vacations?
 When and how long?

-Have you built and run coreboot?
+- Did you build and run coreboot?
 Did you have problems?

 Advice on how to apply